-Chamonix is a popular destination for French Alps winter snow holidays for non-skiers.
-The skiing is incredible, but they also offer a massive range of other activities as well.
+This is a popular destination for French Alps winter snow holidays for non-skiers.
+The skiing is incredible and the Chamonix accommodations are beautiful, but they also offer a massive range of other activities as well.
 It's the largest ski resort in France with a huge terrain for you to explore.

 Mountaineering on Mont-Blanc

 Chamonix is often called the “world capital of mountaineering”.
 It offers incredible terrain for you to explore.
 Mountaineering is an excellent activity for French Alps winter snow holidays for non-skiers.
 From mountain passes to high peaks, there's no shortage of hiking terrain.
 Mont-Blanc offers over 10,000 mountaineering routes for all levels of experience.

 You will need some level of physical fitness as it involves hiking and climbing.
 If you’re new to the game, hire a guide to tailor a route to the ability level of your group.
 You can access the routes via cable car from either Aiguille du Midi or Grands Montets, or via the Tramway du Mont Blanc.